Rapha149/ArmorStandEditor/README.md

 # A list of features.
 You can enable/disable each feature or set a permission to use a certain feature.
 # If you want a feature to be enabled and everybody to be able to use it, set the permission to "null".
 features:
-  # The feature that you can replace the armor stand's equipment (armor and hand items) in the ASE inventory.
+  # Replacing the armor stand's equipment (armor and hand items) in the ASE inventory.
   replaceEquipment:
     # Whether or not to replace the armor and hand items of the armor stand with the disabled item when this feature is disabled.
     useDeactivatedItem: false
     enabled: true
     permission: null

-  # The feature that you can move the armor stand's body parts.
+  # Moving the armor stand's body parts.
   moveBodyParts:
     enabled: true
     permission: null

-  # The feature that you can move the armor stand's position.
+  # Moving the armor stand's position.
   movePosition:
     enabled: true
     permission: null

-  # The feature that you can make your armor stand private so that only you can open its ASE inventory.
+  # Making your armor stand private so that only you can open its ASE inventory.
   privateArmorstand:
     enabled: true
     permission: null

-  # The feature that you can lock the equipment slots of your armor stand so that players can't take items directly.
+  # Locking the equipment slots of your armor stand so that players can't take items directly.
   disabledSlots:
     enabled: true
     permission: null

-  # The feature that you can make your armor stand invisible.
+  # Making your armor stand invisible.
   invisibility:
     enabled: true
     permission: null

-  # The feature that you can make your armor stand invulnerable.
+  # Making your armor stand invulnerable.
   invulnerability:
     enabled: true
     permission: null

-  # The feature that you can make your armor stand's arms visible.
+  # Making your armor stand's arms visible.
   showArms:
     enabled: true
     permission: null

-  # The feature that you can make your armor stand not affected by gravity.
+  # Making your armor stand not affected by gravity.
   gravity:
     enabled: true
     permission: null

-  # The feature that you can make your armor stand's base plate invisible.
+  # Making your armor stand's base plate invisible.
   basePlate:
     enabled: true
     permission: null

-  # The feature that you can make your armor stand small.
+  # Making your armor stand small.
   small:
     enabled: true
     permission: null

-  # The feature that you can receive your armor stand as an item.
+  # Making your armor stand glow.
-  giveItem:
+  glowing:
     enabled: true
     permission: null

+  movable:
+    enabled: true
+    permission: null

+  # Making your armor stand seeming to be on fire.
+  fire:
+    enabled: true
+    permission: null

+  # Set your armor stand as a passenger on a vehicle.
+  passenger:
+    # Whether or not players can be selected as vehicles.
+    players: false
+    enabled: true
+    permission: null

+  # Set another entity as a passenger on your armor stand.
+  vehicle:
+    # Whether or not players can be selected as passengers.
+    players: false
+    enabled: true
+    permission: null

-  # The feature that you can rename your armor stand.
+  # Renaming your armor stand.
   rename:
     enabled: true
     permission: null

+  # Receiving your armor stand as an item.
+  giveItem:
+    enabled: true
+    permission: null

-  # The feature that you can copy your armor stand settings by combining a modified armor stand item with a normal armor stand item in the crafting table.
+  # Copying your armor stand settings by combining a modified armor stand item with a normal armor stand item in the crafting table.
   # This behavior is similar to the copying behavior of written books.
   copy:
     enabled: true